Robin Borkholder Headshot

 3 Credits

 This course introduces students to industrial engineering and provides students with foundational tools used in the profession.
 The course is intended to prepare students for their first co-op experience in industrial engineering by exposing them to tools and concepts that are often encountered during early co-op assignments.
-The course covers specific tools and their applications, including systems design and the integration.
-The course uses a combination of lecture and laboratory activities.
-Projects and group exercises will be used to cover hands-on applications and problem-solving related to topics covered in lectures.
+The course covers specific tools and their applications, including systems design and integration.
+The course uses a combination of lecture and laboratory activities to cover hands-on applications and problem-solving related to topics examined in lectures.

 ISEE-350